Fully probabilistic deep models for forward and inverse problems in parametric PDEs: PINN - PDDLVM

-This residual can be constructed from the weighted residual method as a method of least-squares-collocation \cite{finlayson2013method}.
-This is done by choosing $w_i(x) = \frac{\partial \cR(\hat{u}, x)}{\partial W}\delta(x_{i} - x)$ where $N_1,N_2,N_3$ are the number of points in $\{\Omega, \Gamma, \mathcal{I}\}$ which are the domain, boundary conditions and initial conditions respectively. $W$ denotes the collection of NN parameters.
+In the case of \gls*{PINN} we clarify its link with the weighted residual method as a method of least-squares collocation \cite{finlayson2013method}.
+This is done by choosing $w_i(x) = \frac{\partial \cR(\hat{u}, x)}{\partial W}\delta(x_{i} - x)$ with $N_1,N_2,N_3$ collocation points in $\{\Omega, \Gamma, \mathcal{I}\}$, which are the domain, boundary conditions and initial conditions, respectively. $W$ denotes the collection of NN parameters.
 We abuse the notation and use $x =\{x, t\}$.
-As in \cite{finlayson1966method} we motive the least-squares method as
+As in \cite{finlayson1966method} we motivate the least-squares method as